ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 ### Datahub Link Generator Chrome Extension

 One of the latest update to the nbgitpuller link generator is the Datahub Link Generator extension which simplifies the task of generating shareable link.
-It is the Berkeley specific version of [nbgitpuller link generator](https://github.com/berkeley-dsep-infra/nbgitpuller-link-generator-webextension).
+It is a Berkeley specific version of [nbgitpuller link generator](https://github.com/berkeley-dsep-infra/nbgitpuller-link-generator-webextension).

+The most recent addition to the nbgitpuller link generator is the Datahub Link Generator extension.
+This extension streamlines the process of creating shareable links and is tailored specifically for UC Berkeley instructors, as seen in the Berkeley-specific version of the [nbgitpuller link generator](https://github.com/berkeley-dsep-infra/nbgitpuller-link-generator-webextension).

 ##### Install the Datahub Link Generator Chrome Extension: